Laxatives

 When should I see my doctor?

-If you have constipation and are considering taking laxatives, it’s a good idea to see your doctor for advice.
-They can advise the best treatment strategy, including which medicine to take and for how long.
+If you are constipated and are considering taking laxatives, it's a good idea to see your doctor.
+They can suggest the best treatment strategy, like which medicine to take and for how long.

-You should also see your doctor if the treatment they prescribe for your constipation hasn’t worked.
+You should also see your doctor if the treatment they prescribe for your constipation hasn't helped.
+Laxatives usually work within 24 hours.

 If you experience diarrhoea after using laxatives, stop the medicine.
-If your symptoms persist, see your doctor.
+If your symptoms continue, see your doctor.

-Some types of laxatives can increase your risk of dehydration.
-If you have symptoms of dehydration, stop the medicine and seek medical attention.
+Some types of laxatives can make you more likely to get dehydrated.
+If you have symptoms of dehydration, stop the medicine and see your doctor.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.